 (5) (a) The following minimum benefits standards apply to cancer coverages written on a per diem indemnity basis.
 These coverages shall offer insured persons:

-(i) A fixed-sum payment of at least [$100] for each day of hospital confinement for at least [365] days;
+(i) A fixed-sum payment of at least $[X] for each day of hospital confinement for at least [365] days;

-(ii) A fixed-sum payment equal to one half the hospital inpatient benefit for each day of hospital or nonhospital outpatient surgery, chemotherapy and radiation therapy, for at least 365 days of treatment; and
+(ii) A fixed-sum payment equal to [X%] the hospital inpatient benefit for each day of hospital or nonhospital outpatient surgery, chemotherapy and radiation therapy, for at least 365 days of treatment; and

-(iii) A fixed-sum payment of at least $50 per day for blood and plasma, which includes their administration whether received as an inpatient or outpatient for at least 365 days of treatment.
+(iii) A fixed-sum payment of at least $[X] per day for blood and plasma, which includes their administration whether received as an inpatient or outpatient for at least 365 days of treatment.

-(b) Benefits tied to confinement in a skilled nursing home or to receipt of home health care are optional.
+(b) Benefits tied to receipt of care in a skilled nursing home or to receipt of home health care are optional.
 If a policy offers these benefits, they must equal the following:

-(i) A fixed-sum payment equal to one-fourth the hospital in-patient benefit for each day of skilled nursing home confinement for at least 100 days.
+(i) A fixed-sum payment equal to [X%] the hospital in-patient benefit for each day of skilled nursing home confinement for at least 100 days.

-(ii) A fixed-sum payment equal to one-fourth the hospital in-patient benefit for each day of home health care for at least 100 days.
+(ii) A fixed-sum payment equal to [X%] the hospital in-patient benefit for each day of home health care for at least 100 days.

 (iii) Benefit payments shall begin with the first day of care or confinement after the effective date of coverage if the care or confinement is for a covered disease even though the diagnosis of a covered disease is made at some later date (but not retroactive more than thirty (30) days from the date of diagnosis) if the initial care or confinement was for diagnosis or treatment of the covered disease.